q-pratz-chem/python-package-best-practices/_episodes/04-function-style.md

 `````
 ``````

-Now we've successfully styled function according to PEP8!
+Now we've successfully styled the function according to PEP8!
 However, if we compare what we've written above to the sample function, `canvas`, we notice that ours is a little different.

 Keeping your previous Python interpreter open, type the following: